 Obstacle #2: Breastfeeding Friendly

 If she’s breastfeeding, make sure your plans are friendly for the occasional nursing session.
-A fancy restaurant may be nice, but she likely doesn’t want to nurse a baby in a nice dress – most of which aren’t breastfeeding friendly or comfortable – and you’ll likely scandalize the patrons (which: screw them anyway, I’m thinking more about mom’s comfort zone).
+A fancy restaurant may be nice, but she likely doesn’t want to nurse a baby in a nice dress – most of which aren’t breastfeeding friendly or comfortable – and you’ll likely scandalize the patrons (which: screw them anyway, I’m thinking more about mom’s comfort).

 That’s about it!
 Keep it low key and breastfeeding friendly.